phodal/awesome-iot/README.md

 ### Free Book

 * **[Design IoT ★ 594 ⧗ 0](https://github.com/phodal/designiot)** - A Ebook to tech your create IoT System step by step.
-* [IoT-Firstep](https://github.com/nladuo/IoT-Firstep) - A Ebook to tech your create IoT System.
+* [IoT-Firstep ★ 24 ⧗ 9](https://github.com/nladuo/IoT-Firstep) - A Ebook to tech your create IoT System.

 ## Analytics